Nitishjha7/adaptive-crag/docs/PROJECT_WALKTHROUGH.md

     VAL --> OUT([answer + source badge<br/>+ citations + relevance<br/>+ full node trace])

+    style RRF fill:#1e3a5f,color:#fff
+    style RR fill:#1e3a5f,color:#fff
     style GRADE fill:#312e81,color:#fff
     style DEC fill:#78350f,color:#fff
     style SWAP fill:#7c2d12,color:#fff
     style VAL fill:#134e4a,color:#fff
     style OUT fill:#14532d,color:#fff
 ```

+**The blue boxes are the retrieval half** — hybrid search and reranking, added last
+(Step 11) precisely because they could not be justified before the eval could measure them.

 **The orange diamond is the whole project.** Everything else is ordinary RAG.
 That one
 runtime decision — taken *before* any answer is generated — is what separates this from